Expedition Well Wishes...

 After our final celebration and fond farewells, participants will become members of a growing international community of past expedition participants.
 Students on Ice Alumni are global citizens that are known for their positive leadership, caring approach, developing creative solutions and making choices for a sustainable future.

-The Polar Ambassador Pledge is a commitment that students and staff are invited to make to each other on all SOI expeditions.
-The promise is that participants make changes in the way they live and act in the world.
-Part of this means sharing the experience of visiting a polar region.
+Becoming SOI Alumni is a commitment that students and staff are invited to make to each other on all SOI expeditions.
+Alulmni make changes in the way they live and act in the world.
+Part of this means sharing their experience of visiting a polar region.
 The other critical part of this commitment is to reduce our impact on the planet by changing things at home, at school, in our communities and countries.
-This initiative was designed to be personally relevant for each student and be a bridge between the expedition experience and the actions students can take when they return home.
-The SOI Polar Ambassador Program provides a framework for goal setting and benchmarks the students to work to meet.
-One of these is for all students to give presentations about their new experiences and knowledge to their schools, sponsors and other community groups.
-This has proven to be a great way for the students to process their expedition thoughts, ideas and experiences.
+This approach is personally relevant for each student and becomes a bridge between the expedition experience and the actions SOI Alumni can take when they return home.
+The SOI Alumni Program provides a framework for further leadership development, opportunities to support and grow, and become the change we wish to see in the world.
+One simple, yet influential example is for SOI alumni to give presentations about their expedition experiences and new knowledge and understanding of the Arctic to their schools, sponsors and other community groups.
+This has proven to be a great way for the students to share their expedition thoughts, ideas and experiences.

 SOI Alumni form an incredible network of people who have shared unique, awe-inspiring experiences in the polar regions.
 They are making a difference at all levels and in all sectors of society around the world.